 This explains indexes, indexing, index controls, and index requirements in SPK.

-SPK supports generating a packages index for a repository to help
+SPK supports generating a packages index for a repository to speed

-with solves.
-An index must have been generated separately for a
+up solves.
+An index must have been generated separately for that

 The index is designed to help the solvers with solves (package